amf-paulinho/scriptdrop/README.md

 - [ ] Create a new entity in the database to track Orders (Business Workflow)

+- [ ] Make Order feature more real, including fields like: Order Date, etc

+- [ ] I think I did not put unique keys in some necessary places, I would like to double check Everything

+- [ ] Change a bit the application  “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.

+- [ ] Use more Elixir Pattern Match

+- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'

 - [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
 What we have right now, basicly shows the concept.
 But it is pretty much well done.

-- [ ] Make Order feature more real, including fields like: Order Date
+- [x] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.

+- [x] UI validation (message to the user)

 # How could we change the project to be more interesting?